Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: expansions of and conductivity at finite temperature

 The correlator $\langle \cO(q)J_\mu(p)J_\nu(-p-q)\rangle$ in momentum space can be obtained by Fourier transformation of the above formula.
 There could be extra contributions from contact terms in position space, whose Fourier transformations only give terms analytical in the external momenta.
 Like the scalar 3-point correlator, the Fourier transformation of (\ref{JJO}) leads to one-loop integrals (\ref{3DI}) associated with tensor structures for the spinning operators.
 We take subgraph expansions in the small $q$ limit for these integrals.
 The results consist of two terms which are regular/singular in $q$

 where we only keep the leading terms in the subgraph expansions.
-The $q$-singular ($q$-regular) term is from the subgraph $\gamma$ ($\Gamma$).
-For the scalars with scaling dimension $\Delta<d/2$, the $q$-singular term is dominating in the small $q$ limit.
+The $q$-singular ($q$-regular) term is from the Subgraph $\gamma$ ($\Gamma$).
+For the scalars with scaling dimension $\Delta<d/2$, the $q$-singular term dominates in the small $q$ limit.

 In this work, we consider the conductivity near the critical $O(N)$ vector model.
 The leading order result of $\omega(ik)$ in the large $k$ limit is given by the spin-1 conserved current central charge $C_J$.
 The parameter $C_J$ in the critical $O(N)$ vector model has been computed to the order $O(1/N)$ in \cite{Petkou:1995vu,Huh:2013vga,Huh:2014eea,Diab:2016spb}.
 The subleading order contribution to $\omega(ik)$ depends on the OPE coefficient $\lambda_{JJ\sigma}$.
 The leading order result of $\lambda_{JJ\sigma}$ has been computed in \cite{Katz:2014rla}.
-We will compute its next-to-leading order correction using method of subgraphs.
+We will compute its next-to-leading order correction using the method of subgraphs.